AdaCore/spark2014/docs/lrm/source/packages.rst

    the state abstraction shall not be denoted except as an encapsulating state in a Part_Of indicator, only its ``constituents`` maybe denoted.

 #.
-Within a package body where a state abstraction is visible, its refinement
+Within a package body where a state abstraction is visible, its
-   is not visible, but one or more of its ``constituents`` are visible, then either the state abstraction or its ``constituents`` may be denoted but not within the same Global aspect or Depends aspect.
+   refinement is not visible, but one or more of its ``constituents`` are visible, then the following rules apply:

+   * either the state abstraction or its ``constituents`` may be denoted but not within the same Global aspect or Depends aspect.
 The denotation must also be consistent between the Global and Depends aspects of a subprogram.

+   * a state abstraction denoted in a Global or Depends aspect is not refined into its constituents in a Refined_Global or Refined_Depends aspect [because the refinement of the state abstraction is not visible].

 .. centered:: *Verification Rules*

 #.
+In a package body of a public child when a state abstraction is
-Where a state abstraction is visible but its refinement is not but one or
-   more of its constituents are visible the following rules apply:
+   visible, its refinement is not but one or more of its constituents are visible then if a subprogram declared in the visible part of the package, directly or indirectly:

-   * if a subprogram reads or updates ``constituents`` that are visible but not other parts of the state abstraction [indirectly via a subprogram call] that are not visible, then those constituents and not the state abstraction shall be denoted in the Global and Depends aspects, or their refined counter parts, of the subprogram;
+   * reads a ``constituent`` of a state abstraction then, this shall be regarded as a read of the most visible encapsulating state abstraction of the ``constituent`` and shall be represented by this encapsulating state in the Global and Depends aspects of the subprogram; or

-   * otherwise, if the subprogram reads or updates other parts of the state abstraction, the state abstraction shall be denoted and not its ``constituents`` in Global and Depends aspects, or their refined counterparts, of the subprogram.
+   * updates a ``constituent`` of a state abstraction then, this shall be regarded as an update of the most visible encapsulation state abstraction of the ``constituent`` and shall be represented by this encapsulating state with a ``mode_selector`` of In_Out in the Global aspect of the subprogram and as both and ``input`` and and ``output`` in the Depends aspect of the subprogram.
+[The reason for this is that it is not known whether the entire state abstraction is updated or only some of its constituents.]
+This rule does not apply when the most visible encapsulating state abstraction is External Input_Only or Output_Only.
+In this case the state abstraction shall have a ``mode_selector`` of Input for Input_only states and Output for Output_Only states.
+Similarly in the Depends aspect Input_Only states shall be denoted only as ``inputs`` and Output_only states shall be denoted only as ``outputs``.

 .. centered:: **Examples**

 .. code-block:: ada